HasflarSonto/Truely/README.md

 1. `Hello everyone!
 I'm Truely, your automated meeting monitor.`
 2. `Monitoring Key: <START_KEY>` (where `<START_KEY>` is set in `config.py`)
 3. `I'll be keeping an eye on the following applications: app1, app2, ...` (where the list is set in `config.py`)
+4. `I'll send status updates every 10 seconds when suspicious processes are detected.`
-4. `To stop monitoring remotely, send 'Truely End' in the chat.`
+5. `To stop monitoring remotely, send 'Truely End' in the chat.`

 When the bot leaves the meeting, it sends:
 - `Goodbye everyone!
 Truely signing off. <END_KEY>` (where `<END_KEY>` is set in `config.py`)